 \subsection{The strictly polystable case}

-We address now Proposition \ref{prop:open} in the case that $\phi$ vanishes at exactly two points, with multiplicity $\frac{N}{2}$.
+We address now the analogue of Lemma \ref{lem:openst} in the case that $\bm\phi$ vanishes at exactly two points, with multiplicity $\frac{N}{2}$.
 The proof will follow by adaptation of the Lebrun-Simanca argument for extremal K\"ahler metrics \cite{LS1} (cf. \cite{AlGaGa}).
 By part $(1)$ of Theorem \ref{thm{existence}}, it will suffice for our applications to assume that the K\"ahler class of the solutions is fixed to some particular value.

-Let $(\omega_0,h_0)$ be a solution of the gravitating vortex equations \eqref{eq:gravvortexeq1} on $(\PP^1,L,\phi)$ with coupling constant $\alpha_0 \in (0,\tfrac{1}{\tau N}]$.
+Let $(\omega_0,h_0)$ be a solution of the gravitating vortex equations \eqref{eq:gravvortexeq1} on $(\PP^1,L,\bm\phi)$ with coupling constant $\alpha_0 \in (0,\tfrac{1}{\tau N}]$.
 As already mentioned in Section \ref{subsec:Futaki}, the group of isometries of the solution corresponds to the maximal compact (see Lemma \ref{lem:Yangconjextended})

 Note that the projection of $K$ onto $\operatorname{PGL}(2,\CC)$ is a circle.
 Given $k > 1$ a non-negative integer, denote by $L^2_k(\PP^1)$ the Hilbert space of $L^2$-functions on $\PP^1$ with $k$ distributional derivatives in $L^2$, and let